-FX1001 Introduction to Film Studies This module will introduce students to the study of a range of filmic texts from 1900 to the present.
+This module will introduce students to the study of a range of filmic texts from 1900 to the present.
 Key concepts in the discipline of Film Studies will be studied and applied.
-FX1002 Introduction to Screen Media and Culture 5 This module examines the evolution of screen media - film, television and online media - from a contemporary perspective, with historical reference to key moments in the advancement of the art and technology of the moving image.
-FX1003 Early Cinema: From the Magic Lante to the Pioneers This module examines the development of early cinema from its prehistory (the magic lantern, early photography, Hale's tours etc) and the primitive era, through to the age of the silent feature.
+This module examines the evolution of screen media - film, television and online media - from a contemporary perspective, with historical reference to key moments in the advancement of the art and technology of the moving image.
+This module examines the development of early cinema from its prehistory (the magic lantern, early photography, Hale's tours etc) and the primitive era, through to the age of the silent feature.
 Students will study a wide range of early films from America, Europe and world cinema.
-FX1004 Introduction to Digital Media 10 This module introduces students to the theory and practice of digital media production.
+This module introduces students to the theory and practice of digital media production.
 Students will work on individual projects and collaborate on the production of a short film